tldr-pages/tldr/pages/linux/bpytop.md

 # bpytop

 > Display dynamic real-time information about running processes with graphs.
-Python port of `bashtop`.
-Similar to `gtop`.
+Similar to `gtop` and `htop`.
 > More at <https://github.com/aristocratos/bpytop>

 - Start bpytop